aghalandar/Eventstudy/README.md

 # Eventstudy
-Calculating abnormal return in Event study in SAS on WRDS Cloud
+Calculating abnormal return in Event study in Python using WRDS cloud and Yahoo Finance with example